MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

       In this example, port 3128 is now associated with both *http_port-t* and *squid_port_t*.
 That result is expected.
 If your proxy port isn't listed when running the *sudo semanage port -l | grep "your_proxy_port"* command, then run the command to modify the port again, but the **-m** in the *semanage* command with **-a**: `sudo semanage port -a -t http_port_t -p tcp "your proxy port"`

-### Configure Podman to use proxy to download image updates
+### Configure Podman to use the proxy to download image updates

 You can configure Podman to use the proxy to download (pull) updated images for Podman: